ewolff/service-mesh-primer/manuscript/04-Example.md

 Prometheus is multi-dimensional.
 The destination is one dimension of the data.
-These metrics could be summed up by dimensions such as the destination, to understand which destination receives how much traffic.
+These metrics could be summed up by dimensions such as the destination to understand which destination receives how much traffic.

 {id="fig-example-prometheus", width=65%}